paulllee/dotfiles/README.md

 # dotfiles

-This is a simple setup script to bring up a new OS installation with all of my essentials and dotfile configurations.
+This is a simple setup script to bring up a new macOS installation with all of my essentials and dotfile configurations.

-Mac only, *for now*

 # Installation